pvsone/opa-ext-authz/kong/docker-compose/README.md

 The `app` in the `docker-compose.yaml` file uses the same image (`openpolicyagent/demo-test-server:v1`) used in the [Envoy Authorization with OPA](https://www.openpolicyagent.org/docs/latest/envoy-authorization/) tutorial.

 The `opa` instance is started with the `policy.rego` file.
-This file has been modified slightly from the version in the [Envoy Authorization with OPA](https://www.openpolicyagent.org/docs/latest/envoy-authorization/#3-define-a-opa-policy) tutorial.
+This file has been modified slightly from the version in the [Envoy Authorization with OPA](https://www.openpolicyagent.org/docs/latest/envoy-authorization/#3-define-a-opa-policy) tutorial, specifically:
 * The `token` value is used as is, since the OPA Kong plugin decodes the token and provides the decoded payload as part of the `input` to the OPA authorization query.
 * In the `action_allowed` rule for the `POST` method, the expression which checked the `input.parsed_body` was removed.
 The OPA Kong plugin does not pass the request body from Kong to OPA.
 The `input` fields that are currently provided are `token`, `method`, and `path`.
 * The package was renamed to `kong.authz`.